mocs524/greybus-spec/source/device_class.rst

 Greybus Lights Get Light Config Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Lights Get Light Config operation allows the requester to collect a set of configuration parameters from a specific light controller.
-If this operation fail, all Module lights controllers configuration that already had occurred should be teared down and no further operations related to Greybus Lights shall follow.
+<GYBS.R.0310.001>The Greybus Lights Get Light Config operation allows the
+requester to collect a set of configuration parameters from a specific light controller.
+If this operation fail, all Module lights controllers configuration that already had occurred should be teared down and no further operations related to Greybus Lights shall follow.</GYBS.R.0310.001>

 Greybus Lights Get Light Config Request
 """""""""""""""""""""""""""""""""""""""